What is an Upfit on a Work Truck?

 Final Take

-If you’re buying a work truck for sale, it’s the upfit—not the cab—that makes it work.
+If you’re buying a work truck, it’s the upfit—not the cab—that makes it earn.

 Leyhan